-Hi, my name is Ite Lemalu, I am from Auckland, New Zealand, and I grew up watching wrestling from the late 1980s.
+My name is Ite Lemalu, I am from Auckland, New Zealand, and I grew up watching wrestling from the late 1980s.
 My favourite wrestlers growing up were Greg Valentine, Bret Hart, and Jake Roberts.
 When I first started watching wrestling (WWF Superstars of Wrestling); I was drawn to the gimmicks and the interviews where the wrestlers would drop their iconic catchphrases, and I enjoyed watching wrestlers like Randy Savage and Jimmy Snuka fly off the top rope.
 But then I began to notice how certain wrestlers took pleasure in making their moves painful for their opponents which is why I enjoyed watching Greg Valentine ‘break’ his opponent’s legs.
-Anyway, I watched wrestling through primary school, high school and even at university when I would go back to my flat regardless of time of day to watch WCW.
-I don’t watch WWF/WWE as intensely as I used to.
-I still keep tabs on what’s happening, my wrestling viewing is now devoted to Impact Wrestling and MLW Fusion.
-I have all of my wrestling from the 20th century backed up, and as long as I have that, I’m good.
+Anyway, I watched wrestling through primary school, high school and even at university when I would go back to my flat regardless of the time of day to watch World Championship Wrestling (WCW.) and the World Wrestling Federation (WWF).

 My favourite match from Halloween Havoc is the Rey Misterio Jr. vs. Eddie Guerrero: Mask vs. (Cruiserweight) Title match.
 Usually when I watch my favourite matches I’d pick up a detail that I probably hadn’t noticed before, and I did find something new and significant regarding this classic match.
 When I first saw Rey/Eddie 20 years ago, the Lucha libre genre was still fresh to mainstream wrestling, and although the WCW Cruiserweight Division was over a year in existence, only a top few Lucha Libre stars were slotted in one featured singles match at every pay-per-view.
 As more Lucha libre stars were brought into WCW, the fans’ awareness of the culture grew as they learned about the traditions and the extravagant theatrics.
 To ensure that the viewers watching at home understood the Lucha libre culture, WCW announcer Mike Tenay – an enthusiast in Lucha libre (and Japanese “Puroseru” wrestling) would sit in during the Cruiserweight matches and supply the viewers with stories about the wrestlers, the Lucha customs, Spanish or Japanese translation of holds, and the family lineage of the wrestlers – most of whom had fathers, uncles or grandfathers who wrestled.
 The use of Tenay’s valuable commentary gave the fans a back story to each Lucha star and this helped to integrate the Lucha wrestlers into the WCW product.